yanhaijing/jslib-base/README.md

 ## :rocket: User Guide

-To create a new project, Node 14+ is recommended.
+To create a new project, it is recommended to use Node.js version 16 or higher.

 ```bash
 $ npx @js-lib/cli new mylib